 Factorial Mendelian randomization

 The manner by which causes of disease act together to increase disease risk can have important public health implications, as above additive effects lead to the clustering of risk factors generating a greater burden of disease in the population.
-For example it has been suggested that the risk of liver disease associated with the combination of obesity and heavy alcohol consumption is greater than multiplicative , and adverse trends for these two risk factors would be predicted to generate considerable increases in liver disease.
+For example evidence exists that the combined influence of obesity and heavy alcohol consumption on the risk of liver disease is greater than multiplicative.
 It is difficult to estimate such effects, however, as confounding can be magnified when examining two already confounded risk factors.
-By analogy with factorial randomised controlled trials, where separate randomisation of different treatments allows characterization of interactions between them, Mendelian randomization studies can investigate disease risk associated with combinations of genetic variants and through this obtain unconfounded estimates of the effect of co-occurrence of the two risk factors that the genetic variants are taken to be indicators of.
+Factorial randomised controlled trials overcome this issue by randomising each treatment independently, allowing characterisation of interactions between them.
+Likewise, combinations of genetic variants can be used to perform factorial MR studies to obtain unconfounded estimates of the effect of co-occurrence of the two risk factors for disease.

-Multiphenotype Mendelian randomization
+Complexity of association and multiphenotype Mendelian randomization

+Often a particular genetic variant may lead to an intermediate phenotype whose biological function may not be reliable captured when indirectly measured.
+For example, antioxidants are thought to lower risk of coronary heart disease (CHD), so increasing circulating levels of extracellular superoxide dismutase (EC-SOD, a scavenger of superoxide anions) might be hypothesised to decrease CHD risk.
+However, MR studies have shown that genetic variants associated with higher circulating EC-SOD actually increase CHD risk.
+An explanation for this apparent paradox is that circulating levels of EC-SOD may actually increase only when they are moving away from arterial walls, thus the in situ anti-oxidative activity is reduced.
+In order for MR to be used effectively in mediation, a clear biological interpretation of the relationship between intermediate phenotypes and disease outcomes is important.

 In some situations genetic variants tend to be associated with multiple intermediate phenotype, and estimating the causal effect of one particular intermediate phenotype is problematic.
-For example, categories of blood lipids associated with coronary heart disease, but HDL cholesterol and triglycerides, which are highly inversely correlated cannot be reliably separated using observational studies.
-The large number of genetic variants related to HDL-C and triglycerides generally associate with both and thus genetic instruments created with multiple variants do not purely relate to one of the two lipids.
-In this context regression methods can be applied to attempt to separate the effects; two independent studies utilizing this approach suggested that the causal influence of triglycerides was robust, whereas the apparent protective effect of HDL-C was not .
-Unlike in the situation with factorial Mendelian randomization there is a dependence on attempting to statistically separate effects, which reintroduces problems in conventional observational studies.
+For example, many categories of blood lipids such as various fractions of HDL cholesterol and triglycerides are observationally associated with coronary heart disease, but they are also highly (inversely) correlated, and observational studies cannot reliably separate their effects..
+Many of the genetic variants related HDL-C and triglycerides, of which there are many, associate with both measures.
+Whereas factorial MR can be applied to multi-phenotype relationships when the genetic effects influence each phenotype distinctly, in this example this is not possible because constructing an instrument that purely relates to one phenotype is problematic.
+This is an example of a demonstrable case of type I pleiotropy (Box 2).
+A first step towards this problem is to use regression methods to attempt to separate the effects, and two independent studies utilizing this approach have recently suggested that the causal influence of triglycerides was robust, whereas the apparent protective effect of HDL-C was not .
 Both the appropriateness of different statistical approaches and whether reliable answers can be obtained in the multiphenotype context remain areas of active investigation.

 Hypothesis free Mendelian randomization